SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 - Navigational: the user is aiming to find a specific site, often related to brand keywords

-- Informational: the user is looking to get an answer for a specific question.
+- Informational: the user is looking to get an answer to a specific question.

 - Investigational: the user is comparing different products or searching for a product